-All services offered within the well being department are based on a confidential, ‘need to know’ basis.
+All services offered within the wellbeing department are based on a confidential "need to know" basis.
 ‘Need to know’ is the sharing of sufficient information with key selected people involved in your support.
 In exceptional circumstances, your personal information may have to be shared without your consent, only if it is urgent or you are unable to give consent.
 Your information will be kept confidentially in paper and electronic records in accordance with The Data Protection Act (2018) and General Data Protection Regulation (2018).

-Our wellbeing resources library contains a variety of e-booklets which you can read online or download.
+Our wellbeing resources library contains a variety of e-booklets that you can read online or download.
 Each e-booklet gives you an overview of an aspect of wellbeing and provides a list of useful, external organisations.

 The following apps are free and can be downloaded from The App Store or Google Play (click on the title of the app to access its link):

 Student Health - 900 pages of reliable health information in one place

 Wellmind - provides advice and tips on how to improve mental health and wellbeing